ServandoL7/cse15l-lab-reports/lab2.md

 **Part 1: String Server**

 **Part 2: Lab 3 Bug**
+- "Image here"
+- When testing the ReversedInPlace method.

 **Part 3: What I learned**
 - In the week 2 lab I learned how to initialize a server and get it running.